aboutflash/StarCitizen-WarthogScript/README.md

  1. Flip all switches to their neutral/default state!
  1. Turn on the `POWER` switch. - Wait for the ship AI confirmation message
  1. Then turn on `ENGINES`

-## TrackIR
-Looking around in your cockpit is great with TrackIR!
-But it's absolutely impossible to aim down a gun's sight in FPS mode.
-Sometimes it's also easier to handle kiosk menus without a moving head.
-To switch between look-around mode and FPS aim-down-sight mode one switch on the HOTAS is dedicated to flip between those two modes.
-In order to work with your TrackIR configuration you should bind the **PAUSE** function to => `[DEL]` and the **Re-Center** function to => `[HOME]`.

 ## Action Mapping / Layout
 Here's an overview of the currently mapped functions to the HOTAS buttons and axis.